Anti-Inflammatory Diet Plan →

 Omega-6

-Although somewhat controversial, studies have shown that the consumption of Omega-6 fatty acids can help reduce the risk of heart disease, stroke, and decrease inflammation.
+Although somewhat controversial, studies have shown that the consumption of Omega-6 fatty acids could help reduce the risk of heart disease, stroke, and decrease inflammation.
 However, in order to reap these beneficial properties, it is important to consume the right types of Omega-6 foods.
 To do so, opt for nuts and seeds in replace of vegetable oils, and take a look at the recommended food sources below.
 (Source)

 Omega-9